Do Go On - 533 - El Chupacabra

 Yeah.

-This is the good shit.
+This is good shit.

 You get the good stuff in Sydney.